vvscode/docs/docs/mms/xml-service/xml-service-getmmstemplates.md

 ---
 title: getMMSTemplates
+excerpt: >-
-excerpt: 'List previously created MMS templates where the saveMMS API has been used.
-Read more.'
+  List previously created MMS templates where the saveMMS API has been used.
+  Read more.
 next:
   pages:
     - xml-service-postbacks